temporalio/documentation/docs-src/tctl/workflow/describe.md

 The `tctl workflow describe` command shows information about a [Workflow Execution](/concepts/what-is-a-workflow-execution).
 This information can be used to locate a failed Workflow Execution, for example.

-To find a Workflow with a given Run Id, refer to [`tctl workflow describeid`](/tctl/workflow/describeid).

 `tctl workflow describe <modifiers>`

 Alias: `d`